paulb00th/galapagos/content/our-diving/our-diving.md

 <span class="strapline">Expertly taught and fun to learn! </span>

-<B>Galapagos Dive Academy</B> is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors.
+**Galapagos Dive Academy** is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors.
 With a PADI certification you can dive in 186 countries and territories, at more than 6,600 dive centers and resorts.

 PADI is the world's largest diving and ocean exploration organization, enabling people around the world to seek adventure and save the ocean through underwater education, life-changing experiences, and travel.